 In consequence, the Home Secretary passed a decision to legally recognise him as intersex, despite his assigned sex at birth.
 This is still incredibly difficult for trans people to do today.

 Sir Ewan was able to live out the remainder of his life in peace, away from the public eye.
-It has only been since his death in 1991 that his important that this landmark story has gained recognition.
+It has only been since his death in 1991 that his important landmark story has gained recognition.
 Sir Ewan’s incredible story reminds us that trans people have always existed, and always will.

 Not the End